Share

 High rate of collapsed transactions

-According to the Open Property Data Association (OPDA), 58% of property sales fall through after an offer has been accepted.
-With approximately 1.2 million residential transactions occurring each year, the average cost of a failed move is calculated at £2,830.
-This figure includes direct expenses such as legal fees, surveys, mortgage costs, and lost productivity, culminating in an annual economic impact of £1.97 billion.
+Research from the Open Property Data Association (OPDA) reveals that 58% of property sales fall through after an offer is accepted.
+Given that approximately 1.2 million residential transactions occur each year, the average cost of a failed move is estimated at £2,830.
+This figure includes legal fees, survey costs, mortgage expenses, and lost productivity, culminating in an annual economic impact of £1.97 billion.

-The research underscores a home-buying process where buyers and sellers invest significant time and money before critical issues emerge, causing deals to collapse late in the transaction.
+The findings highlight a home-buying system where buyers and sellers often invest months and significant sums before unforeseen issues cause deals to collapse.

-Maria Harris, Chair of the OPDA, described the housing market as one that “is failing consumers at every stage.”
-She explained that many transactions fail because vital information comes to light only weeks or months after an offer is made, by which time considerable emotional and financial investment has already been made by both parties.
+Maria Harris, Chair of the OPDA, commented: “These figures lay bare a housing market that is failing consumers at every stage.”
+She emphasised that many transactions fail because critical information only emerges weeks or months after an offer is made, by which time considerable time, money, and emotional energy have already been spent.

 The OPDA’s study, which surveyed 5,000 recent home movers, found that a failed transaction typically wastes around three months.
-Notably, one in six collapsed deals fell through after four months, and one in ten failed after five months or more.
-This prolonged uncertainty is exacerbated by current challenges such as higher interest rates, tighter affordability, and longer transaction times, all of which increase the risk of sales collapsing before completion.
+Notably, one in six collapsed deals fell through after four months, and one in ten after five months or more.
+Rising interest rates, tighter affordability, and longer transaction times have further increased the risk of sales falling through before completion.

-Emotional stress is a significant consequence for those affected, with 43% citing it as the biggest impact and 41% reporting significant delays to their plans.
-Among those aged 55 and over, the emotional toll is even higher, with 59% experiencing high levels of stress.
+Emotional stress is a significant consequence, with 43% of those affected citing it as the biggest impact.
+Additionally, 41% reported substantial delays to their plans, and among those aged 55 and over, 59% experienced high levels of emotional stress.

-Spencer highlighted the importance of clear, reliable property information upfront to mitigate these issues.
-“When buyers know what they’re committing to from the start, they can proceed with confidence, avoid nasty surprises later on, and reduce the risk of deals collapsing after so much has already been invested,” he said.
+He added: “When buyers know what they’re committing to from the start, they can proceed with confidence, avoid nasty surprises later on, and reduce the risk of deals collapsing after so much has already been invested.”

 What this means for landlords